 Hospital Operations, Healthcare Design and Delivery, Service Management, Empirical Operations

-Michael’s research is empirical in approach and focuses on topics in healthcare management and hospital operations.
-His current research applies advanced empirical methods and machine learning to large multi-hospital data sets in order to explore the organisational factors that interfere with the delivery of high-value, high-quality health outcomes.
-By working closely with hospital partners – including an ongoing honorary appointment with Cambridge University Hospitals – his research provides insights into how hospitals and other health providers can evolve their business models in order to meet the dual challenge of improving clinical outcomes while controlling costs.
+Michael’s research is empirical in approach and focuses on topics in healthcare management and empirical operations.
+His research applies advanced empirical methods to large multi-hospital data sets to study the organizational determinants of decision quality in multi-stage flow systems.
+By working closely with hospital partners, his research provides insights into how health providers can evolve their business models and adopt new technologies in order to meet the dual challenge of improving clinical outcomes while controlling costs.

 Michael’s teaching focuses on the relationship between operations management, business model innovation, and technology.
 He teaches the MBA core course Process and Operations Management, the MBA elective Identifying New Business Models, and the Ph.D. course Empirical Methods in Technology and Operations Management.
 As well as teaching in degree programmes, Michael also teaches topics such as operations management and the role of technology, business model innovation and disruption, data analytics and AI, and innovation tournaments in Executive Education.